markmoxon/elite-source-code-library/versions/c64/README.md

 Builds:

 ib-disc (default)
-source-disc-build (the binaries from running a build)
+source-disk-build (the binaries from running a build)

 ---